What Is Title Case?

 - short prepositions (style-dependent)

-The main difference between the styles is which prepositions are lowercased.
-According to the APA manual and the AP guidelines on composition titles, only prepositions up to three letters are lowercased (in, on, off, out, …).
-Wikipedia lowercases prepositions up to four letters (from, with, over, like, …).
-MLA and CMOS, on the other hand, lowercase all prepositions, regardless of their length.
+- prepositions: According to the AMA manual, the APA manual, and the AP guidelines on composition titles, only prepositions up to three letters are lowercased (in, on, off, out, …).
+Bluebook and Wikipedia lowercase prepositions up to four letters (from, with, over, like, …).
+CMOS and MLA lowercase all prepositions, regardless of their length.
 The New York Times applies special rules: only selected prepositions with two or three letters are lowercased (at, by, in, for, …), while other prepositions of the same length are capitalized (up, off, out, …), as well as all prepositions with more than three letters.

-Another difference concerns coordinating conjunctions: MLA and Wikipedia explicitly lowercase all seven: for, and, nor, but, or, yet, so (which can be remembered by the mnemonic FANBOYS).
-The AP stylebook only mentions that conjunctions with four or more letters should be capitalized, without explicitly listing those that should be lowercased, and neither does the APA manual, so this converter lowercases all seven coordinating conjunctions for these two styles as well.
+- coordinating conjunctions: AMA, AP, APA, MLA, Bluebook, and Wikipedia lowercase all seven: for, and, nor, but, or, yet, so (which can be remembered by the mnemonic FANBOYS).
 CMOS lowercases for, and, nor, but, or, but not yet and so.
 The New York Times lowercases for, and, but, or, and capitalizes nor, yet, so.

 Using the Converter